dwpaley/ADPcomp/README.md

 This file would be saved as `run.aip` and called with `$ ADPcomp.py run.aip`.
 The output is `run.aop` with the requested measurements appended to each line.

-An interactive mode is also available with `$ ADPcomp.py -i`.
+An interactive mode is also available with `$ adpcomp -i`.